martinpoljak/object-proxy/README.md

 to instance methods.
 It's aimed as tool for instant adapting the complex objects without complete deriving and extending whole classes in cases, where isn't possible to derive them as homogenic functional units or where it's simply impractical to derive them.
-Provides three proxy types.
+Provides four base proxy types.

 ### Standard Proxy